 - This was not a randomized placebo-controlled study

-- It's odd group 2 did not significantly increase bone density even though this group also exercised (they walked)
+- Oddly, group 2 did not significantly increase bone density even though this group also exercised (they walked)

 - Investigators did not compare AlgaeCal to calcium carbonate or other forms of calcium